The Farm Market is CLOSED for the 2017 season. See you for Opening Day March 24, 2018.

 Farm Market Hours:

-- From Early June through October: 9 am to 6 pm
+- May through October: 9 am to 6 pm

 - From November 1 to November 22: 10 am to 5 pm

-At the nearby Farm Roosteraunt Bakery, you can enjoy hand-dipped ice cream, freshly baked seasonal pies, cookies and seasonal flatbread pizzas.
+At the nearby Farm Roosteraunt Bakery, you can enjoy hand-dipped ice cream, cider donuts, freshly baked seasonal pies, cookies and seasonal flatbread pizzas.

 Farm Roosteraunt Bakery Hours:

-- June to October: 11 am to 3 pm Tuesdays-Sundays
+- April to October: 11 am to 3 pm Tuesdays-Fridays

-Here’s what you can find each season in our U-Pick fields and Farm Market.
+Here’s what you can find each season in our Pick Your Own Fields and Farm Market.

-Springtime bursts with asparagus, strawberries and black raspberries.
+Springtime bursts with asparagus, strawberries, tart cherries and black raspberries.

 And in the Fall, enjoy apples, gourds, potatoes, and pumpkins as we close out the season.